Package Leaflet: Information for the User

 Ampres contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per dose (maximum dose equal to 5 ml of Ampres injectable solution), making it considered “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per dose (maximum dose equal to 5 ml of Ampres solution for injection), so it is considered "sodium-free".

-This medication will be administered by your doctor.
+This medicine will be administered to you by your doctor.

 Regional anesthesia should only be administered by a doctor with the necessary knowledge and experience.
-The responsible doctor is responsible for taking the necessary measures to avoid injection into a blood vessel and to recognize and treat any undesirable effects.
+The doctor in charge is responsible for taking the necessary measures to avoid injection into a blood vessel and for recognizing and treating undesirable effects.

-The equipment, medications, and personnel capable of handling an emergency must be immediately available.
+The equipment, medicines, and personnel capable of dealing with an emergency must be immediately available.

 Your doctor will decide what the correct dose is for you.
-Normally it will be 4–5 ml (40–50 mg of chlorprocaine hydrochloride).
+It is usually 4-5 ml (40-50 mg of chloroprocaine hydrochloride).

-In patients with general condition impairment (e.g., vascular occlusion, arteriosclerosis, diabetic polyneuropathy) a reduced dose is indicated.
+In patients with impaired general condition (e.g., vascular occlusion, arteriosclerosis, diabetic polyneuropathy), a reduced dose is indicated.

 Use in children and adolescents